 Kerfinror, king of the sugar plum fairies, entertains the visiting brownies at a banquet

 Serena was to be Boroden’s dinner partner and preened before him.
-Boroden tried to keep up with her pleasantries, wondering that one so stylish should show such an interest in him.
+Boroden tried to keep up with her pleasantries, wondering how one so stylish could show such an interest in him.
 He was uncomfortably aware that he was putting himself across as something he was not.
 Serena seemed oblivious and laughed and talked more freely, seeming to warm to him.

 Boroden was not too dazed to forget to look after his own company.
 He was disconcerted to find that some of the brownies had still not entered.
 He turned to King Kerfinror, who sat upon a covered dais to his right, to ask that they be sent for.
 He was interrupted as the minstrels struck up a fanfare.